lashgar/ipmacc/README.md

-IPMACC is originally developed at Institute for Research in Fundamental Sciences (IPM), Tehran, Iran.
-The framework includes set of translators to execute OpenACC for C applications over CUDA or OpenCL runtime.
+IPMACC translates and executes OpenACC for C applications over CUDA or OpenCL runtime.
 First, the framework translates OpenACC for C API to CUDA and OpenCL.
 Then, it compiles the CUDA/OpenCL code with the system compiler allowing the execution of application over CUDA or OpenCL -capable devices.

-IPMACC supports data, kernels, loop, enter, and exit directives.
+IPMACC supports data, kernels, loop, enter, exit, and atomic directives.
 It also allows user-defiend data types and function calls within accelerator regions.
 We believe IPMACC is more of translator than a compiler, outputing the CUDA/OpenCL code which is equivalent to the input OpenACC code.
 It allows further optimization by CUDA developer.
+We believe there can be performed many optimizations in translations, and this is what we are looking forward to.
 Also IPMACC can be used as a framework for extending OpenACC framework and evaluating new directive/clauses.
 Please refer to Limitation section of this document to overview supported directives and API calls.

 # Getting Started:
 * Refer to docs/ipmacc-openacc.pptx to learn basics of OpenACC.
+* Refer to TODO document to see latest changes and the roadmap.
 * Refer to INSTALL file for performing the installation.
 * Refer to docs/ipmacc-performance.pdf to see the performance comparison of OpenACC applications compiled by our implementation to native CUDA implementation.
 * After the installation, the best way to start is to compile and run the samples in the test-case/ directory.
 Example: